A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 # 16. Echo Messages on a Topic

 Sometimes it may be useful to look at a topic’s published messages in real time.
-To do so, we can use the command **rostopic echo**.
+To do so, I can use the command **rostopic echo**.
 Let’s take a look at the **/turtle1/cmd_vel** topic.

       rostopic echo /turtle1/cmd_vel